stupiding/kaggle_EEG/README.md

 #Acknowledgements
-To summarize, this competition is very exciting although we made some mistakes.
-We want to give thanks to the organizers and all the other teams!
+To summarize, this competition is very exciting although I made some mistakes.
+I want to give thanks to the organizers and all the other teams!